WASasquatch/was-node-suite-comfyui/FEATURES.md

 ## Prompt terminology and a style library

-`__animals__` in a prompt is replaced with a random word from the Noodle Soup Prompts pantry: around 17,500 words across 82 terminologies.
+`__animals__` in a prompt is replaced with a random word from the Noodle Soup Prompts pantry:
+17,518 words across 82 terminologies, which ship with the pack and are read into the database on first start.
 Terminologies and saved prompt pairs can be added, browsed, and moved between machines as JSON or an AUTOMATIC1111 `styles.csv`.
 Both live in `was_state.db` beside `config.yaml`.

 For prompt variation without editing the prompt, and for carrying a style set across installs.